andrew/ultimate-awesome/README.md

 - [awesome-creative-coding](https://github.com/terkelg/awesome-creative-coding) - Creative Coding: Generative Art, Data visualization, Interaction Design, Resources.
 - [awesome-lowcode](https://github.com/taowen/awesome-lowcode) - 国内低代码平台从业者交流.
 - [static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
 The focus is on tools which improve code quality.
-- [awesome-static-analysis](https://github.com/mre/awesome-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools and linters for all programming languages, config files, build tools, and more.
-The focus is on tools which improve code quality.
 - [awesome-bigdata](https://github.com/0xnr/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [awesome-bigdata](https://github.com/oxnr/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [js-must-watch](https://github.com/bolshchikov/js-must-watch) - Must-watch videos about JavaScript.